fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Everything in ad-dunya is cursed except the remembrance of Allah and whoever are the allies of the remembrance of Allah.

 https://wise-web.org/2020/09/06/isa-as-second-coming/

-### Mahdi

-Mahdi will not know that he is Mahdi and Allah will prepare him in one ocassion.
-His name will be Muhammad and his father's name will be Abdallah.

-A king will die and his sons will start fighting for power and Mahdi will leave Medina to Mecca not to get involved in the turmoil.
-But people will follow him to Mecca and give him bayat in Al Haram.
-Then an army will come to Mecca to kill Mahdi but the earth will swallow the army leaving only several people to tell the story.

-The Sufyani is a tyrant whose career of murdering innocent women and children will be cut short when he and his army are swallowed up by the earth on their way to seize and kill the Mahdi.

-While the Mahdī is ruling as the Imām or Khalīfah of the Muslims, and preparing for battle against the forces of the Dajjāl in Syria, shortly after having conquered Constantinople, ʿĪsā b.
-Maryam (AS) will return to earth.
-He will descend close to the white minaret to the east of Damascus just before Fajr time.

-The Mahdī and others will ask him to lead them in prayer but he will refuse saying, ‘Your Imām should lead, as a grace from Allāh.’"

 ### Isa defeats Dajjal